srct/bookshare/README.md

 A separate directory to manage user-uploaded files

+# Starting up the test server

+Now that your environment is configured, you cant test out the Django test server to make sure everything works locally.
+Simply run the command ``$ python manage.py runserver``

 ### Servers

 You have two options to choose from to locally serve your project.